NearInfinityBrowser/NearInfinity/lib/rsyntaxtextarea/readme.txt

   It allows applications to easily embed syntax highlighting for most common programming languages.
 Most other standard programmer's editor features are
-  built-in: auto-indent, bracket matching, undo/redo, etc.  Auto-completion is available as an add-on library (see http://fifesoft.com/autocomplete).
+  built-in: auto-indent, bracket matching, undo/redo, etc.  Auto-completion is available as an add-on library (see https://github.com/bobbylight/AutoComplete).

 * License

   RSyntaxTextArea is licensed under a modified BSD license.
-Please see the included RSyntaxTextArea.License.txt file.
+Please see the included src/main/resources/META-INF/LICENSE file.

 * Compiling